 6.7.5.13.1 Every MEGC shall be fitted with a corrosion resistant metal plate permanently attached to the MEGC in a conspicuous place readily accessible for inspection.
+The metal plate shall not be affixed to the elements.
 The elements shall be marked in accordance with Chapter 6.2.
-At least the following information shall be marked on the plate by stamping or by any other similar method:
+As a minimum, at least the following information shall be marked on the plate by stamping or by any other similar method: